-Sport History Review(SHR) is a forum for scholarly work in the field of sport history.
-With an editorial board that reflects the international diversity of its contents, SHR offers a solid approach to research and writing in the broad field of sport history.
+Sport History Review(SHR) is a forum for scholarly work in sport history.
+Continually published since 1970, and with an editorial board that reflects the international diversity of its contents, SHR offers a solid approach to research and writing in the broad field of sport history.
 Submissions to SHR undergo a rigorous review process, providing readers with the most authoritative information on topics in the field.
-A continuation of the original Canadian Journal of Sport History, SHR is an essential resource for those wishing to deepen their knowledge of sport and to understand the ongoing human fascination with sport.
+As a continuation of the Canadian Journal of History of Sport, SHR is an essential resource for those wishing to deepen their knowledge of sport and to understand the ongoing human fascination with sport.

 Don Morrow, PhD, is a professor at Western University in London, Ontario, Canada, where he teaches undergraduate and graduate courses in sport history; sport literature; history of exercise, health, and medicine and the body; alternative and complementary health; and health promotion.
 Morrow has authored eight books; his most recent is Sport in Canada: A History, Third Revised Edition (2013), which he coauthored with Kevin B. Wamsley.
 He has also written more than 100 peer-reviewed articles.
 Morrow has been the editor of Sport History Review since 1996, is past president of the North American Society for Sport History and the Sport Literature Association, and is an elected international fellow of the American Academy of Kinesiology and Physical Education.